 What are the chances of getting a job?

-Companies that specialise in cleaning windows of high-rise buildings often struggle to find window cleaners.
-People with rigging qualifications or abseiling experience are most in demand.
+Companies specialising in high-rise buildings often struggle to find window cleaners with rigging qualifications or abseiling experience.

 Some window cleaners are self-employed.